snauman817/flaskr/README.txt

+------ Installation ------
-pip install -r requirements.txt to get all the requirements for this project
+To get all the requirements for this project, run in your terminal: pip install -r requirements.txt